hansifer/close-tab/README.md

 #### macOS limitations

 CloseTab has limited usefulness in macOS because macOS does not have customizable accelerator keys for menu items.
 The first letter of a menu item's title always serves as its accelerator key.
-Additionally, typing the first letter of a menu item only selects it; a subsequent Enter key press is required to activate its action.
+Additionally, typing the first letter of a menu item only selects it; a subsequent Enter key press is required to activate it.

 It's for these reasons that a Safari port of CloseTab doesn't exist and CloseTab's options UI doesn't show the menu item shortcut key selector on macOS.